marshallswain/feathers-pinia/docs/guide/ofetch.md

 [[toc]]

+The Nuxt team created a truly universal `fetch` API in the form of [ofetch](https://github.com/unjs/ofetch).
+It's a great replacement for [fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch) in the browser and Node's [undici](https://www.npmjs.com/package/undici) on the server.
+It has a slightly different response API, eliminating the need to `await` the response then also `await` the format (`.text` or `.json`).

+Since the API is slightly different than native browser fetch API, we've made a custom adapter for Feathers-Rest.

 ## Setup

 Follow these setups to get the `OFetch` adapter working with your Nuxt app and the Feathers Client.